Last updated: Jun 8, 2026, 1:08 PM

 See Single Terminal With No Network Connection for the cable-trace and DHCP guidance specific to that scenario.

-You should now see the yellow banner clear from the affected device.
+Expected outcome: The yellow banner clears from the affected device.

-Check the Toast status page to confirm and to subscribe to status updates for Toast service disruptions.
-Often these are not caused by the Toast servers.
-Especially when its only one location experiencing Toast Service Disruption.
+Check the Toast Status Page to confirm and to subscribe to status updates for Toast service disruptions.
+Often these are not caused by the Toast servers — especially when only one location is experiencing a Toast service disruption.

 While the Toast service is disrupted: